 Whether you choose to launch your own wedding planning empire or set out to find a wedding planner job, remember this: There’s no “right” way to become a successful wedding planner.
 It’s all about finding the path that works for you, your goals, and your fabulous personality.

-And hey, if you do decide to start your own biz, I've got your back.
-Get on the waitlist for my new course, The Wedding Planner Business Blueprint, where I'll walk you through everything from you need to start your wedding planning business in just 30 days.
+And hey, if you do decide to start your own biz, I’ve got your back.
+Sign up for my FREE live masterclass, where I’ll teach you how to start your wedding planning business this year and book your first five clients – even if you don’t have a portfolio, experience, or a clue where to start!

 Explore More Wedding Industry Resources